ryanblakeley/bot-disclosure-law/README.md

 ## Detecting violations

-Monitoring user activity for terms of service violations is already something companies do.
-Strategies for moderating content vary widely.
-Detecting bots that are pretending to be people is not easy and will likely get more difficult as we advance into the future.
-There is still a lot of work to be done to come up with solutions for detecting violations of the bot disclosure law.
+Detecting bots which are acting like people is not easy and will likely get more difficult as we advance into the future.
+Companies already expect to establish terms of service and monitor for violations.
+Strategies for monitoring and moderating content vary widely.

-**More ideas needed**
+**TODO: elaborate on common strategies for detecting TOS violations**

+**TODO: expand on domain-specific strategies for detecting bots**

 ## Penalties

 Any bot that is proven to be acting without an appropriate label should be immediately shut down.
-Humans who may be affected by having seen content that the bot posted should be notified of the mislabeled activity.
+Humans who may have been affected should be notified of the mislabeled activity.

-**More ideas needed**
+**TODO: expand on ideas for penalities**